莱菔硫烷

 摘要

-Experimental studies have shown dietary isothiocyanates reduced cellular proliferative marker Ki-67 and increased apoptotic markers Caspase-3 and TUNEL in animals, but human data are lacking.
-The present study was to assess whether sulforaphane would stop/reverse the progression of bronchial histopathology, reduce Ki-67 index and/or increase Caspase-3 and TUNEL indices in humans.
+Abstract Experimental studies have shown that dietary isothiocyanates reduced cellular proliferative marker Ki-67 and increased apoptotic markers caspase-3 and terminal deoxynucleotidyl transferase–mediated dUTP nick end labeling (TUNEL) in animals, but human data are lacking.
+The present study was to assess whether sulforaphane would stop/reverse the progression of bronchial histopathology, reduce the Ki-67 index, and/or increase caspase-3 and TUNEL indices in humans.
 A randomized clinical trial (NCT03232138) was conducted in former smokers.
-Forty-three subjects were randomly assigned to the placebo or the treatment with a potential daily dose of 95 µmol sulforaphane for 12 months.
-The endpoints were the changes of histopathology scores, and Ki-67, Caspase-3 and TUNEL indices in post- vs. pre-treatment bronchial biopsies.
+Forty-three subjects were randomly assigned to the placebo or the treatment with a potential daily dose of 95 μmol sulforaphane for 12 months.
+The endpoints were the changes in histopathology scores and Ki-67, caspase-3, and TUNEL indices in post- versus pretreatment bronchial biopsies.
 Thirty-seven participants (17 in the sulforaphane and 20 in the placebo group) completed the study.
-Supplementation of sulforaphane did not show significant impact on bronchial histopathology, but significantly reduced Ki-67 index with a 20% decrease in the sulforaphane group and a 65% increase in the placebo (p = 0.014).
-The difference was even greater in high-density (3+) positive Ki-67, with a 44% decrease in the sulforaphane group compared with a 71% increase in the placebo (p = 0.004).
-Higher bioavailability of sulforaphane was correlated with greater reduction of Ki-67 index (P for trend = 0.019).
-Sulforaphane treatment had no impact on Caspase-3 or TUNEL index in bronchial biopsies.
+Supplementation of sulforaphane did not show significant impact on bronchial histopathology but significantly reduced the Ki-67 index with a 20% decrease in the sulforaphane group and a 65% increase in the placebo (P = 0.014).
+The difference was even greater in high-density (3+) positive Ki-67, with a 44% decrease in the sulforaphane group compared with a 71% increase in the placebo (P = 0.004).
+Higher bioavailability of sulforaphane was correlated with greater reduction of the Ki-67 index (P for trend = 0.019).
+Sulforaphane treatment had no impact on the caspase-3 or TUNEL index in bronchial biopsies.
 No severe adverse event was observed in the study participants.
-The findings of oral sulforaphane that significantly reduced Ki-67 index in bronchial tissue support further development as a potential chemopreventive agent against lung cancer development.
+The findings of oral sulforaphane that significantly reduced the Ki-67 index in bronchial tissue support further development as a potential chemopreventive agent against lung cancer development.
+Prevention Relevance: High intake of cruciferous vegetables and their sulforaphane is associated with lower incidence of lung cancer in humans and animal models.
+This clinical trial has demonstrated that oral supplementation of sulforaphane for 12 months significantly reduced the Ki-67 index, a potential surrogate endpoint of biomarkers for lung cancer risk.

 科研通智能强力驱动